jamcha-aa/init/README.md

   + Caution: Some private files (e.g., mewconf.el) are missing.
 - Install "Source Han Sans Code-JP" fonts if you use linux.
 - If you want to use skk-azik, put .skk to your home directory.
+  + Edit .skk when you use US keyboards.
 - Enjoy.

 ### init.el for bash on ubuntu on windows